Introduction

 | Spoke onboarding effort | Low (connect to hub) | Low (connect to hub) | — | — | Low (connect to hub) | High (peer + UDR per subnet) |

-| Azure Firewall cost | ✅ Yes | ✅ Yes | — | — | ❌ None | ❌ None |
+| Azure Firewall cost | ✅ Yes, but not required for just PA Cloud SasS | ✅ Yes | — | — | ❌ None | ❌ None |

-| PA licensing model | N/A | Cloud NGFW SaaS | — | — | VM-Series IaaS | VM-Series IaaS |
+| PA licensing model | only if used | Cloud NGFW SaaS | — | — | VM-Series IaaS | VM-Series IaaS |

 Decision Flowchart